tapasmishra/tapasmishra.github.io/_posts/2022-07-16-How-to-create-a-Kubernetes-Cluster-Using-minikube.md

 ubuntu@kube-test:~$
 ```

-Now you can use minikube to retrieve a URL that is accessible outside of the container.
-This URL will allow you to access the hello-app service that is running on port 8080 inside your cluster.
-If you are running Minikube locally, you will not need to perform any active port forwarding using this method.
-To retrieve the URL for your sample application, run the following minikube service web –url command:
+Now we can use `minikube` command to retrieve a URL that is accessible outside of the container.

 ```
 minikube service web --url